 Leon Hendrix, artist, guitarist, singer, and younger brother of Jimi Hendrix, was born in Seattle, WA in 1948.

-Trevor Rabin, musician, singer-songwriter, producer, composer, and session musician with a variety of artists prior to forming Rabbitt and Cinema, and joining Yes as a guitarist in the early 1980s, was born in Johannesburg, South Africa in 1954.
+Trevor Rabin, musician, singer-songwriter, producer, composer, session musician for a variety of artists, co-founder of Rabbitt and Cinema, and guitarist for Yes in the early 1980s, was born in Johannesburg, South Africa in 1954.

 Mark Karan, guitarist, singer, and member of the Other Ones, Bob Weir and RatDog, and leader of Jemimah Puddleduck, was born in San Francisco, CA in 1955.